aws-samples/aws-cdk-transit-gateway-peering/README.md

 ![Diagram](img/TGW_peering_CDK_stack_deployment.png)

-The code in the GitHub project will deploy the resources required for the solution in both regions, us-east-1 and eu-west-1, including VPCs, transit gateways and EC2 instances.
+The code in the GitHub project deploys resources in us-east-1 and eu-west-1, including VPCs, transit gateways, and EC2 instances.

-The deployment is divided into four stacks, two per region.
-The first is the deployment of the network and the second is the deployment of the EC2 instances, and there is an explicit dependency stated that the EC2 stack depends on the network stack.
+The deployment is divided into four stacks, two per Region.
+Within each Region, the first stack deploys the network and the second deploys the EC2 instances.
+There is an explicit dependency between the stacks to ensure that the underlying network infrastructure exists before you create the EC2 instances.

 The relevant code in the `app.py` file is shown below:

 ```
 network_stack_us_east_1 = Network(app, "network-stack-us-east-1",